 Server predictions will be made publicly available shortly after the closing of the prediction

 As is the practice in CASP, assessment of the results will be made by the independent assessor teams.
 Assessment criteria will be based on those previously developed in CASP, but assessors may add new metrics they consider appropriate.
 Initial metrics will be discussed in the CASP forum before assessment begins.
 Where possible, results will also be evaluated using CASP12 criteria, so the effects of any changes in criteria can be appreciated.

 The CASP 13 Assessors are as follows:

 - High accuracy models - Randy Read (Cambridge University, UK)

 - Topology - Matteo Dal Peraro (EPFL, Lausanne, Switzerland)

-- Contacts - Andras Fiser (Albert Einstein College of Medicine, New York, USA)
+- Contacts - Andras Fiser (Albert Einstein College of Medicine, New York, NY, USA)